bnsmb/Virtual-Disks-with-a-clang-toolchain/README.md

 <summary><b>/data/local/tmp/create_overlay_mount.sh IMAGE_FILE=/data/local/tmp/perl544_and_clang_virtual_image /system</b></summary>

  ```
-/ASUS_I006D:/data/local/tmp $ time su - -c  /data/local/tmp/create_overlay_mount.sh 'IMAGE_FILE=/data/local/tmp/perl544_and_clang_virtual_image' /system
+ASUS_I006D:/data/local/tmp $ su - -c ./create_overlay_mount.sh IMAGE_FILE=perl544_and_clang_virtual_image /system
-The image file "/data/local/tmp/perl544_and_clang_virtual_image" already exists - there should already be a filesystem on the disk
+The image file "perl544_and_clang_virtual_image" already exists - there should already be a filesystem on the disk
-Mounting the imagefile "/data/local/tmp/perl544_and_clang_virtual_image" to "/dev/ov" ...
+Mounting the imagefile "perl544_and_clang_virtual_image" to "/dev/ov" ...
+File "/system/relabel" found - will relabel this directory
-Now correcting the SELinux context for all files and directories in the directory "/dev/ov/upper" with the SELinux context "u:object_r:unlabeled:s0" to "u:object_r:system_file:s0" ...
+Now correcting the SELinux context for all files and directories with the SELinux context "*:unlabeled*:*" or "*:default*:*" in the directory "/dev/ov/upper/system" to "u:object_r:system_file:s0" ...
 This may take some minutes - please be patient
 ...
 SELinux context for the files successfully modified

 Creating and mounting the directories for the overlay mount for "/system" ...

+Creating the directory "/dev/ov/merged/system" ...
 Creating the overlay mount for "/system" ...
 Creating the bind mount "/system"...
 Checking the overlay mount for "/system" ...